Bangladesh Audio and Video Recording Laws

 The Philippines Audio and Video Recording Laws

 Can You Record Conversations in The Philippines?
-The Philippines is a two-party consent state which means you must obtain the consent of all the parties to a conversation before recording.
-So if you’re trying to record a phone call or conversation, you need to make sure everyone taking part has consented to the recording, regardless … Read more
+The Philippines is an all-party consent jurisdiction, which means you must obtain the consent of all the parties to a conversation before recording.
+So if you are trying to record a phone call or conversation, you need to make sure everyone taking part has consented to the recording, … Read more

 Pakistan Audio and Video Recording Laws

 Can You Record Conversations in Pakistan?
-According to Pakistan’s Attorney General, Anwar Mansoor Khan, who said, in an interview, recording audio or video of a person secretly is a crime under Pakistan’s laws.
-He added that a person found guilty of such a crime by a court would be punished by a 3-year jail term, … Read more
+According to Pakistan’s former Attorney General, Anwar Mansoor Khan, recording audio or video of a person secretly is a crime under Pakistan’s laws.
+He stated that a person found guilty of such a crime by a court would be punished by a 3-year jail term, a fine of 1 … Read more

 India Audio and Video Recording Laws